stake-house/eth-wizard/README.md

 # eth-wizard
 An Ethereum validator installation wizard meant to guide anyone through the different steps to become a fully functional validator on the Ethereum network.
 It will install and configure all the software needed to become a validator.
+It will test your installation and it will try to make sure you avoid the common pitfalls.

 This project is part of [the larger StakeHouse community](https://github.com/stake-house/stakehouse).